raspberrypilearning/flatgame/en/step_1.md

 ### Start with making the art work!
 You'll need
-🎨 drawing or crafting materials (pens, paper, scissors - or whatever you perfer) 📷 a phone or tablet to take photos with
+🎨 drawing or crafting materials (pens, paper, scissors - or whatever you perfer) 📷 a phone or tablet to take photos

 ### Did you know?
 The original flatgame was made by game designer LINK Llura Dreamfeel as a way to make games with physcial artwork